Ratysz/ratysz.github.io/content/draft/scheduling-1.md

 Multiprocessor scheduling problem has numerous related works to draw ideas from in search of solutions to this subset of it - a potential topic for the possible part two.
-Others are new algorithms, either from other crates or developed independently, and API design of the scheduler abstraction.
+Others are new algorithms (from existing crates or developed independently), and API design of the scheduler abstraction.

 One of the main reasons for this article's existence is serving as a starting